Skip to main content

 At this time of year, children across Australia are looking forward to the start of school.
 But 8-year-old Ava is already worried about the year ahead.

-With poverty affecting her family more than ever before, she began falling behind in her schoolwork last year and struggled to catch up.
+Growing up in poverty has affected Ava and her family so much that last year, she fell behind in her schoolwork and has since struggled to catch up.
 Now, she’s wondering if this year will be any different.

 Starting the school year with confidence is incredibly important to a child’s self-esteem and motivation.
 Just like any other child, Ava deserves to get off to a good start.